nergalex/f5-aks-kic-lab/source/class3/module3/module3.rst

 |
 |

-- Step 1: Let's modify the deployment done in the previous lab.
+- Step 1: Modify the deployment done in the previous lab.

 Copy and Paste the manifest below into a new file named cafe-virtual-server-Lab-2C.yaml and deploy it.

 .. code-block:: yaml
+    :linenos:

         apiVersion: k8s.nginx.org/v1
         kind: VirtualServer